docpad/docpad/README.md

 		Hello **World!**
 		```

-3. Then if you were to do that, then when you generate your website with docpad you will get a html file at `out/posts/hello.html`, which contains:
+3. Then when you generate your website with docpad you will get a html file at `out/posts/hello.html`, which contains:

 	``` html
 	<html>